kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/01-intro/03-starter-files-env-variables.md

 `DATABASE=
 mongodb://coolguy:abceasyas123@ohyeah.mlab.com:0u812/awesome`

+* We used this info to connect to Compass (_our GUI for MongoDB_)

 ### We use ES6 Promises in Mongoose
+* ES6 vs ES5
+    - Why we are using ES6 in this project
 * You could use External Libraries like [bluebird](http://bluebirdjs.com/docs/getting-started.html)
 * But we will use the built-in ones so we can use **async-await** so that is why we need `mongoose.Promise = global.Promise;`